hsnlab/escape/escape/doc/source/adapt/adapters.rst

 :any:`RemoteESCAPEv2RESTAdapter` is a wrapper class for REST-based communication with an another ESCAPE instance started in agent mode.

-:any:`OpenStackRESTAdapter` is a wrapper class for OpenStack-REST-like API functions.

-:any:`UniversalNodeRESTAdapter` is a wrapper class for REST-like communication with the Universal Node domain.

 :any:`BGPLSRESTAdapter` is a wrapper class for communicating with an external component called TopologyManager using BGP-LS protocol with special extensions.